bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 Windy Point Ridge and Gleason Ridge are among the closest mountains.
 Behind them are Volcano Ridge and Forgetmenot Mountain

-I could see little of the mountain ranges west
+I could see little of the mountain ranges west, but Okonnel Ridge is close by.

 Golden bean